jgc4c/library_machine/README.md

-# Weather Wachine
+# Library Wachine
 ## A Project for MTSU CSCI-4560 (Database Management)

-Weather Machine is an open-source library management software that allows for three different user types (Admin, Librarian, Visitor) as well as a request/checkout system for the books available.
+Library Machine is an open-source library management software that allows for three different user types (Admin, Librarian, Visitor) as well as a request/checkout system for the books available.
 In addition to the software, it includes a schema that can be used for the database and it currently compatible with the given code.

 ## User Types
 1. Admin